 Cost Over Time

 Laser printers cost more upfront but save money long term.
-Toner lasts longer than ink, so cost per page stays low.
+Toner lasts longer than ink, so the cost per page stays low.
 Inkjet printers cost less to buy but require frequent ink replacement.
+Inkjet cartridges usually last only 200–500 pages, while laser toner cartridges can print up to 2,500–10,000 pages.

 For users who print often, laser printers are cheaper over time.
 For occasional photo prints, inkjet printers may be enough.